 Why it's done

-Computer-assisted brain surgery is used to treat a variety of conditions affecting the brain, including brain tumors, epilepsy, and arteriovenous malformations.
+Computer-assisted brain surgery is used to treat a variety of conditions affecting the brain, including brain tumors, Parkinson's disease, essential tremor, epilepsy and arteriovenous malformations.

 If you have a brain tumor, your surgeon may combine computer-assisted surgery with awake brain surgery.